eigerco/solana-spec/gossip-protocol-spec.md

     y: u16,
 }
 ```
-In the first case, the serialized object of `CompressionType` enum will only contain a 4-byte header with the discriminant value set to the selected variant (`0 = GZip`, `1 = Bzip2`).
+In the first case, the serialized object of the `CompressionType` enum will only contain a 4-byte header with the discriminant value set to the selected variant (`0 = GZip`, `1 = Bzip2`).
 In the latter case apart from the header the serialized data will contain additional bytes according to which variant was selected:
 * `Variant1`: 8 bytes
 * `Variant2`: 6 bytes (the sum of `x` and `y` fields of `SomeType` struct)

 Special care needs to be taken when deserializing such enum as according to the selected variant number of following data bytes may be different.

-### PushMessage
+### Push message
 It is sent by nodes who want to share information with others.
 Nodes gather data from their `crds` and send push messages to their peers periodically.

-A node receiving a set of PushMessages will:
+A node receiving a set of push messages will:

 * check for duplicate `CrdsValue`s and drop them
 * insert new `CrdsValue`s into the `crds`
-* transmit newly inserted `CrdsValue`s to their peers via `PushMessage`
+* transmit newly inserted `CrdsValue`s to their peers via push message.

 | Data | Type | Size | Description |